Users

 Authentication and authorization

-To manage users and groups with the user provisioning REST API, you need an API key separate from your Cloud admin API key.
-This key gives full administrative access to your organization's directory, allowing the API client to create and update user attributes and change user group membership.
+To manage users and groups using the User Provisioning APIs, you will require an API key (distinct from your Cloud admin API key).
+This unique key grants you full administrative control over your organization's directory, enabling you to create and update user attributes as well as modify user group memberships.
+To authenticate your script and administer your directory, utilize this API key as a Bearer access token.

 1. Go to admin.atlassian.com and select your organization.

-2. From the top menu select Security, then from left hand pane select Identity providers.
+2. From the top menu, navigate to Security, and then select Identity providers from the left-hand panel.

-4. Click on the three dots menu under the User provisioning section (on the bottom right hand side).
+4. Click the three dots menu located under the User Provisioning section (bottom right-hand side).

 6. Select Regenerate key.

-7. Copy the value of Directory base URL and the API key to a safe place.
-Once you close the API key information screen, we won't show you this information again.
+7. Copy the value of Directory base URL and the API key and keep them in a safe place.
+We won’t show them to you again.

 Version and URI